- About Us

 The Texas Legislature requires each agency to make a good faith effort to assure that HUB’s receive a portion of all contract dollars.
 During the fiscal year, an agency is expected to strive to meet the following HUB goals:

 TABC is committed to the highest ethical standards in carrying out all purchasing activity.
 We are determined to spend money wisely to purchase the best products and services available.
 TABC's purchasing practices are guided by the Texas Building and Procurement Commission rules and regulations as described in the Texas Government Code, Title 10, Subtitle D, Chapters 2151 through 2176.
-The agency's HUB Program is located in the Purchasing Section and reports directly to the Texas Alcoholic Beverage Commission Administrator.
+The agency's HUB Program is located in the Purchasing Section and reports directly to the Texas Alcoholic Beverage Commission Executive Director.
 TABC strives to increase agency HUB participation by:

 If you have any questions regarding TABC's HUB Program, please contact the TABC HUB Coordinator: